image

 Pro Tips for Your Glacier Adventure

-- Consider a Private Hike: If you’re traveling with a group or just want to go at your own pace, private hikes are a fantastic option.
+• Consider a Private Hike: If you’re traveling with a group or just want to go at your own pace, private hikes are a fantastic option.
 Your guide can customize the experience entirely to your interests and abilities.
+Private hikes are recommended for avid photographers, families traveling with smaller children, hikers with injuries or limited physical abilities, or anyone with special interests like birding or content creation.

-- Pair the Half-Day Hike with History: If you want to make the most of your time in Kennecott, consider combining the Half-Day Glacier Hike with the 2-hour Historic Kennecott Mill Town Tour.
-It’s a great way to experience both adventure and history in one day!
+• Pair the Half-Day Hike with History: If you want to make the most of your time in Kennecott, consider combining the Half-Day Glacier Hike with the 2-hour Historic Kennecott Mill Town Tour.
+It’s a great way to experience both adventure and history in a single day!

-- Dress for the Elements: Weather can change quickly, so wear sturdy footwear and bring a variety of layers.
+• Dress for the Elements: We go out rain or shine, so wear sturdy, waterproof footwear and bring a variety of layers.
 It’s common to shed layers or add them back on throughout the day, so be prepared!
 Check out the equipment list for both hikes here.

-- Go for the Half-Day if you’re looking for an unforgettable adventure that’s accessible, exciting, and doesn’t take up your whole day.
+• Go for the Half-Day if you’re looking for an unforgettable adventure that’s accessible, exciting, and keeps your afternoon free.

-- Opt for the Full-Day if you’re all about that ice life and want to explore as much as possible.
+• Opt for the Full-Day if you’re an avid hiker, all about getting the most out of your glacier experience, and want to explore as much as possible.

 Either way, you can’t go wrong—both hikes promise a day of adventure, incredible scenery, and memories that will last a lifetime.
 The only real question is: are you ready to get your glacier on?